buildit/pe-community-aws-cloudwatch/PITCHME.md

 OK, well, game not quite over.
 You do have to install the CLI, an agent or two, and configure.

 But it's vastly simplified over user-managed service/agent-based solutions.

+If it's good enough for Amazon, it's probably good enough for us (?)

 ---